Friday, February 14, 2020

 About the Symposium

 Bridging the Spectrum: A Symposium on Scholarship and Practice in Library and Information Science offers a knowledge-sharing forum and meeting place for practitioners, students, and faculty in Library and Information Sciences and Services.
 Presentations are selected to showcase innovative practices, projects, and research activities in a variety of library, archives, or information services activities.
 Because students, faculty, and practitioners all share their work, the Symposium encompasses many different aspects and points of view on library and information professional work.
 The program's goal is to foster unexpected connections across the spectrum of the information professions.

-This year's keynote address will be delivered by Janet Crowther, Assistant Director of Williamsburg Regional Library, Williamsburg, Virginia (retired)
+The 2020 keynote address was delivered by Janet Crowther, Assistant Director of Williamsburg Regional Library, Williamsburg, Virginia (retired)

 Title: Library Partnerships: Trends, Challenges, and Models to Watch

 Abstract: Libraries build collaborative relationships to help fulfill their mission.
 As our communities change, often facing increasingly complex social problems and demands for new infrastructure, the role of the library may also change, service priorities may shift, and the library may need to quickly adapt to how it serves users in new or unexpected ways.
 Libraries and librarians need to understand why collaborations with a variety of nonprofit, governmental, and private sector community partners are increasingly crucial.
 With a clear understanding of both the rewards and the pitfalls of developing long-term relationships to meet these community expectations, librarians will be able to make the most of these valuable collaborations.